kristus310/bluelink/README.md

-# bluelink
+# BlueLink
+## ⚠️​ IT IS STILL IN DEVELEPOMENT AND CURRENTLY NOT WORKING AS IT SHOULD ⚠️ ​
-BlueLink is an app made for transfering files via the Bluetooth protocol.
+## BlueLink is an app made for transfering files via the Bluetooth protocol.
+## It is made with Java, Java Swing and BlueCove library.